avrilcoghlan/LittleBookofRBioinformatics/src/chapter4.rst

 In essence, a dotplot will reveal if there are any regions that are clearly very similar in two protein (or DNA) sequences.

-We  can create a dotplot for two sequences using the "dotPlot()" function in the SeqinR R library.
+We  can create a dotplot for two sequences using the "dotPlot()" function in the SeqinR R package.

 For example, if we want to create a dotplot of the sequences for the chorismate lyase proteins from *Mycobacterium leprae* and *Mycobacterium ulcerans*, we would